System Design Space

 Microservices

-Independent deployment, domain boundaries
+Independent deployment, domain boundaries, and more precise scaling.

 Related book